Canefis/Miningrigrentals-telegram-bot/README.md

    POST https://api.telegram.org/{{bot_id}}/sendMessage?chat_id={{chat_id}}&text=Hashrate dropped to {{hash}} T/H

-4) doown load and install newman: https://github.com/postmanlabs/newman
+4) doownload and install newman: https://github.com/postmanlabs/newman

 5) Export from Postman your collection into coll.json & environmentals to env.json

-6) Run script.sh in terminal by using watch
+6) Run script.sh in terminal by using watch:

+chmod +x ./script.sh

+watch -n x ./script.sh (example: watch -n 900 ./script.sh, run every 15min)

+where x - is time interval in seconds at which to execute a command